-These terms and conditions apply to the Services provided through the Software (as defined below) by Timber Exchange Europe AB, corp.reg. no. 559174-1477 (“Timber Exchange”) to customers.
+These terms and conditions apply to the Services provided by Timber Exchange Platform CENTERSOURCE TECHNOLOGIES AB, who own this platform which is referred to herein as (“Timber Exchange”).

 “Agreement” means these terms and conditions as amended from time to time and the Subscription Agreement combined;

-“Customer” means the company, organization, institution or private person, using the Service;
+“Customer” means the company, organization, institution or person, using the Service;

 “Confidential Information” has the meaning ascribed to it in Section 9.1 of these terms and conditions;